Roytsai27/Dual-Attentive-Tree-aware-Embedding/Readme.md

 * DATE shows 92.7% precision on illegal cases and a recall of 49.3% on revenue after inspecting only 1% of all trade flows in Nigeria.

 ## Overview of the Transaction-level Import Data
+An Import Declaration is a statement made by the importer (owner of the goods), or their agent (licensed customs broker), to provide information about the goods being imported.
+The Import Declaration collects details on the importer, how the goods are being transported, the tariff classification and customs value.
 ![](https://i.imgur.com/Rj5MCzo.png)

 ### Synthetic Data